fkie-cad/friTap/README.md

 ## Installation

+Installation is simply a matter of `pip3 install friTap`.
+This will give you the `friTap` command.
+You can update an existing `friTap` installation with `pip3 install --upgrade friTap`.

-Just clone the repository and run the `friTap.py`file.
-Alternatively you can download the friTap standlone version from the release page.
+Alternatively just clone the repository and run the `friTap.py` file or download the friTap standlone version from the release page.

 ## Usage